The reflection effect is an asymmetry in risk preferences: people are typically risk-averse for gains but risk-seeking for losses.

 The following numerical example illustrates further.

-Suppose an agent with the above value function is offered a choice between $10 for certain and a 50:50 bet to win $20 or end up with nothing.
-The value of each choice is as follows.
+This agent is offered a choice between $10 for certain and a 50:50 bet to win $20 or end up with nothing.
+We calculate the value of each option by substituting the outcomes into the value function.

 The $10 for certain has a higher value for the agent.
 This agent is risk averse in the gain domain and therefore prefers an amount for certain over a bet with the same expected value.